giovanniufrasi/Numerical-Analysis-2.1/README.md

 # (WORK IN PROGRESS) Numerical-Analysis-2.1
 Various numerical analysis algorithms for eigenvalues and eigenvectors finding.
 Specifically:
-1. Implementation of power method and varioations:
+1. Implementation of power method and variations
 2. QR factorization method for eigenvalues
 3. Computation of singular values decomposition for eigenvalues/eigevectors